Benitoite/howtophotovietnam/index.md

 <figure>
 <img src="sauce.jpg" width="50%" alt="Chili Peppers by Richard E Barber">
 <figcaption>
-Chili Peppers, by Richard E Barber
+Ớt cay, hot peppers, by Richard E Barber
 </figcaption>
 </figure>

 ##	Taboo
 It's not just about you!
-This applies to everyone for security reasons: there are really only a couple of things you mustn't attempt photographically that you will need to think about:
+This applies to *everyone* for security reasons: there are really only a couple of things you mustn't attempt photographically that you will need to think about:

 o Do not photograph the police